Radiologic Technologist Visa Sponsorship Jobs in Texas

 QUALITY/SAFETY ESSENTIAL FUNCTIONS

-Follows radiation safety standards and conducts all imaging procedures accordingly.
-Properly utilizes patient radiation protection and immobilization during diagnostic procedures.
-Maintains proper sterile techniques for procedures, regularly practices aseptic techniques, and ensures compliance with infection control procedures.
-Complies with job, departmental and hospital safety standards, practices and policies.
+Follows safety standards and conducts all imaging procedures accordingly.
+Uses ALARA (as low as reasonably achievable) to protect patients, staff and general public, and follows radiation safety standards.
+Maintains proper sterile techniques for procedures, regularly practices aseptic techniques, and ensures compliance with radiation safety and infection control procedures.
+Complies with job role, department and hospital safety standards, practices and policies.

-- Reports “near misses” and inputs errors promptly into documentation system to improve processes and identify trends.
-Contributes to identification of corrective actions and improvement activities and contributes to meeting departmental and hospital targets for quality and safety.
+- Reports “near misses” and inputs errors promptly into appropriate hospital patient safety reporting system to improve processes and identify trends.
+Contributes to identification of corrective actions and improvement activities, and contributes to meeting department and hospital targets for quality and safety.

-- Ensures all imaging equipment has had QC performed as required and is in safe working order prior to use.
+- Performs daily imaging equipment quality control (QC) ensuring all imaging equipment is in safe working order prior to use.
 Reports any malfunctions to management and regularly practices preventive maintenance procedures; calls for service if needed.

 FINANCE ESSENTIAL FUNCTIONS